Rizwan-Ishaq/SocialGraphPage/index.md

 But that's it for science at the moment!
 We are to continue with the philosophy.
 The network of the 1700th century philosophers look like this:

 ![image](https://github.com/Rizwan-Ishaq/SocialGraphPage/blob/master/assets/Subgraph5_1600_1700.png?raw=true)
+_Network of the Philosophers of the Years 1600 to 1700_

 Number of nodes: 41 <br>
 Number of edges: 35 <br>